-- Collect any remaining medical forms and ensure everyone has his medications in their original containers with a label containing the Scout's name and unit number. - Ensure rides will be at camp to pick Cubs up before 8:00 p.m. on your evening of departure.
+- Collect any remaining COPIES of medical forms and ensure everyone has his medications in their original containers with a label containing the Scout's name and unit number. - Ensure all adults leaders bring a COPY of their returned letter for their Michigan Central Registry Clearance. - Ensure rides will be at camp to pick Cubs up before 2:00 p.m. on your evening of departure.